Gabriel-Favareto/Python-code-to-obtain-Strain-Stress-curve-and-properties/README.md

 - [Contact](#contact)

 ## Introduction
-This project is an application that, firstly, reads the text file obtained from the universal testing machine (example of the text file that the code was based on at the repository) extracting the data, using Pandas, and other necessary elements (area and gauge lenght), using RegEx.
+This project is an application that, firstly, reads the text file obtained from the universal testing machine ([example of the text file](ExampleTextFile_1020steel_asReceived.txt)) extracting the data, using Pandas, and other necessary elements (area and gauge lenght), using RegEx.
 The output will be the
 UTS (Ultimate Tensile Strength), Elongation, Young's modulus (or elastic modulus), the Yield Stress and the Strain-Stress curve, plotted using Matplotlib.

 The Young's modulus is obtained using the 'linregress' function of scipy.stats.
 Therefore, using the previously calculated Young's modulus, the